OCHA-DAP/hdx-scraper-climada/README.md

 The flood indicator cannot be processed in GitHub Actions because it exceeds memory/time constrains.
 A monthly job will be run to highlight the need to consider a manual update which will require the code in this repository to be installed locally, as described below.

+The earthquake indicator, similarly, cannot be processed in GitHub Actions since the addition of new countries.

 ## Installation
 Create a virtual environment (assuming Windows for the `activate` command):